Keftedes – Greek Meatballs

 How to make Greek Meatballs

-1. Put your the ground turkey into a large mixing bowl and add the remaining ingredients (breadcrumbs, onion, egg, crumbled feta cheese, herbs, lemon zest, garlic powder and salt).
+STEP 1.
+Put your turkey mince into a large bowl and add the remaining ingredients (breadcrumbs, onion, egg, crumbled feta cheese, herbs, garlic powder and salt).

 Adding ingredients for keftedes into a large bowl